Above Ground Pool Slides: A Complete Buyer's Guide for Commercial Operators

 Safety and Compliance Considerations

-• Insurance: Confirm your general liability policy covers inflatable water attractions.
-Some insurers treat pool slides as a separate risk class from dry inflatables.
+• Insurance classification: Confirm your general liability policy covers inflatable water attractions with pools.
+Some insurers treat pool slides as a separate risk class from dry inflatables or standalone water slides.

-If your fleet already includes water slides for standalone rental, the safety protocols overlap significantly.
-The pool component adds water-quality monitoring (pH, chlorine levels) to your pre-event routine.
+If your fleet already includes water slides for standalone rental, many of the operational safety protocols transfer directly.
+The pool component adds water-quality monitoring (pH, chlorine levels) and drowning-prevention staffing to your checklist.

 Commercial ROI: What Pool Slide Combos Earn